 B) Vice President – The Vice President shall be responsible for assisting the President and shall act as Acting President in his or her absence.
 Should the president exercise his power under Section 7 (a)(iii), the Vice-president shall act as Parliamentarian.

-C) Treasurer—The Treasurer shall be responsible for this organizations funds, and shall provide the Executive Board with a monthly report regarding funds and expenditures.
-The Treasurer will be responsible, in conjunction with the President, to propose the annual budget, which will be approved by the Executive Board and the general membership.
+C) Treasurer—The Treasurer shall be responsible for this organization’s funds, and shall provide the Executive Board with a monthly report regarding funds and expenditures.
+The Treasurer will be responsible, in conjunction with the President, for proposing the annual budget.
+The annual budget must be approved by the Executive Board and the general membership.

 D) Secretary—The Secretary will keep minutes of Executive Board and General meetings.
 The Secretary will have the power to propose election dates, including special elections, and will be responsible for scheduling meetings.
-The Secretary will be responsible for all press and social media accounts.
+The Secretary will be responsible for all press and social media accounts of the organization.

-E) Director of Membership – The Vice Chair of Membership will be responsible for recruiting, maintaining and promoting chapter membership.
-They will also be responsible for maintaining the group’s membership status with other Democratic groups such as the Ohio Young Democrats.
+E) Director of Membership – The Vice Chair of Membership will be responsible for recruiting, maintaining, and promoting chapter membership.
+They will also be responsible for maintaining the group’s membership status with other Democratic groups including, but not limited to, the Ohio Young Democrats.

 Section 8.
-In the event the Chair of this organization is permanently unable to perform the aforementioned duties, the Vice President shall be installed as this organization’s Chair.
+In the event the President of this organization is permanently unable to perform the aforementioned duties, the Vice President shall be installed as this organization’s President.
 The New President shall appoint the new Vice President from among the membership, subject to majority vote of the executive board and the general membership.
-If the Chair of this organization chooses to resign during the academic year term, the Vice President shall become President and shall appoint a replacement to fulfill the duties for the remainder of the unexpired term, subject to consent of the executive board and the general membership.
+If the President of this organization chooses to resign during the academic year term, the Vice President shall become President and shall appoint a replacement to fulfill the duties for the remainder of the unexpired term, subject to consent of the executive board and the general membership.

 Section 9.
-In the event an officer, other than the Chair of this organization, is permanently unable to perform their duties, or a vacancy exists on the Executive Committee, the Chair shall appoint a regular member to fulfill the duties for the remainder of the unexpired term, with the simple majority approval of the executive board and the general membership.
+In the event an officer, other than the President of this organization, is permanently unable to perform their duties, or a vacancy exists on the Executive Committee, the President shall appoint a regular member to fulfill the duties for the remainder of the unexpired term, with the simple majority approval of the executive board and the general membership.

 ARTICLE V — MEETINGS

 Section 1.
-The Chair shall call to order at least two regular meetings of this organization’s Executive Committee each year to be held at a time and place that is set forth by the Chair.
+The President shall call to order at least two regular meetings of this organization’s Executive Committee per year to be held at a time and place that is set forth by the President.

 Section 2.
-The Chair shall call to order at least four regular meetings of this organization’s membership at a time and place that is set forth by the Chair.
+The President shall call to order at least four regular meetings of this organization’s membership per year at a time and place that is set forth by the President.

 ARTICLE VI — STANDING COMMITTEES

 Section 1.
-There shall be standing committees chaired by the executive officers.
+There shall be standing committees chaired by the Executive Officers.
 These committees will be established by amendment to this constitution.

 Section 2.
-The standing committees shall each meet a minimum two times per year.
+The standing committees shall each meet at minimum two times per year.

 ARTICLE VII — PARLIAMENTARY AUTHORITY

 Section 1.
-The rules contained in Robert’s Rules of Order shall govern in all cases to which they are applicable.
+The rules contained in Robert’s Rules of Order shall govern in all cases in which they are applicable.

 ARTICLE VIII — ELECTIONS

 Section 1.
-The officers of this organization shall be elected by those members in good standing as outlined elsewhere in this document.
+The officers of this organization shall be elected by those members in good standing as outlined elsewhere in this Constitution.

 ARTICLE IX — YEAR